Yoga Challenge | PF GUIDES

 There’s a good chance that affiliate links are scattered throughout this post.
 If you click on one we may receive a small commission at no extra charge to you.

-• Any beneficial physical movement of yoga, including, but not limited to, Ashtanga, Iyengar, Aerial, Hot, Bikram and Power to Yin and Hatha are acceptable practice disciplines.
-Pilates is also an approved discipline.
+• Any beneficial physical movement of yoga, including, but not limited to, Ashtanga, Iyengar, Aerial, Hot, Power, Yin and Hatha are acceptable practice disciplines.
+Pilates is also an approved discipline and can be included as a yoga selection.

 Program Challenge Requirements

-• Advanced: OCALA, Compete, Horizon, Stirling: This is not a currently an approved Challenge.
+• Advanced: Ocala, Compete, Horizon, Stirling: This Challenge is not currently included in these programs.

 Total Body Yoga - Deep Stretch | Yoga with Adriene